RSamaium/RPG-JS/docs/guide/unit-test.md

 # Unit Testing in RPGJS Project

 Unit testing is an essential part of ensuring the reliability and correctness of your RPGJS project.
-This guide will walk you through the process of setting up and running unit tests using the `vitest` testing framework along with `jsdom`.
+This guide will walk you through the process of setting up and running unit tests using the `vitest` testing framework.

 ## Steps